Who is Claude Fullinfaw?

 I made a fast decision and have since stuck to it 15 years later (it’s 2015 as I write this story).
 I sold out of restaurants in 2004 and have ever since been so happy.
 My marriage is fantastic and I have so many friends now from all over the world.

 Was It Ever Easy?
 It certainly was not easy way back in 2004 when I decided to make that change.
 Nothing in life is easy at first.
 But if you badly want something you will make it happen.
-I had to find a vehicle that could give me as much or more without sacrificing my family, my time with wife, Vicki, and sons Jash and Brendan.
+I had to find a vehicle that could give me as much or more without sacrificing my time with family.
 I did not want compromise and so went searching for answers as to what I could do that would challenge my mind, make me creative, forge new friendships, make me a fortune as well as I could do everything or accomplish everything without sacrificing what’s now so precious to me, my family.

 Fast Forward 2012…